-It’s important that when you create strategies and editorial calendar that you develop an Audience Matrix that defines each person at a company who could be involved in researching or deciding to use your product.
+It's important that when you create strategies and an editorial calendar that you develop an Audience Matrix that defines each person at a company who could be involved in researching or deciding to use your product.
 For each of those stakeholders, you can define their pains, goals and motivating factors – building a persona for each target customer is a must-do first step.

-While individual pieces of content should be personalized, they should all come together in one centralized digital experience that’s connected to your brand.
-Having a “Resources” page on your website, for example, will drive everyone into one experience yet people will be able to find the stories and information that’s most useful to them.
-This goes for your social media accounts, and video channels like YouTube as well.
+While individual pieces of content should be personalized, they should all come together in one centralized digital experience that's connected to your brand.
+Having a “Resources” page on your website, for example, will drive everyone into one experience yet people will be able to find the stories and information that's most useful to them.
+This goes for your social media accounts and video channels like YouTube as well.

-Building a platform for content delivery that is connected with increase prospect confidence with each new story they interact with and improve their knowledge during the sales process.
+Building a platform for content delivery that is connected will increase prospect confidence with each new story they interact with and improve their knowledge during the sales process.
 Built properly, these platforms can funnel leads through to conversion and into your overall marketing ecosystem.

 Most important to any tactic is to deliver real value.
-First, if the audience doesn’t get value they will not convert to the next stage of your marketing process whether a signup, download or buy.
+First, if the audience doesn't get value, they will not convert to the next stage of your marketing process whether a signup, download or buy.
 Even if you can get a lot of people to find your content, a lack of value will repel them from moving further which is the ultimate goal.

 Second, when you deliver real value, it creates a positive brand impression.
-Your audience will lock in their minds that you are the expert subject matter and when they need help, you are the best resource to talk to.
+Your audience will lock in their minds that you are the subject matter expert and when they need help, you are the best resource to talk to.
 A positive brand impression can last for when you reach them through other marketing channels and increase the likelihood of conversion there.